Seven ways to stop your cat from spraying

 4. Keep your cat active

 A regular schedule gives your cat a sense of stability and structure.
-Leave your pet some educational and interactive toys to keep them busy while you’re not there, and
+Leave your pet some educational and interactive toys to keep them busy while you’re not there, and enjoy some regular play sessions when you come home so they feel loved and cared for.

 5. Stay positive

 As annoying as it is to clean up cat urine or remove spraying odour, you should never yell or punish your cat.
-This will only increase their stress levels – and the spraying.
-If your cat is returning to the same spot each time to spray, clean the area with a biological washing solution and encourage them to play,sleep or even feed there instead – this will help your cat associate that area with play or relaxation instead of anxiety.
+This will only increase their stress levels and the spraying.
+If your cat is returning to the same spot each time to spray, clean the area with a biological washing solution and encourage them to play, sleep or even feed there instead – this will help your cat associate that area with play or relaxation instead of anxiety.

 6. Use a calming collar, spray, diffuser or supplement

 There are a number of products on the market designed to calm cats and reduce their stress levels.
 These include collars, sprays, diffusers or supplements.
 While odourless to humans, these products can have a soothing effect on cats, making them less stressed and less likely to spray.
+Contact your veterinarian to discuss options for your cat.

 7. Consult your veterinarian